mbenav3/dhcp-proxy-config-scripts/traefik-as-rev-proxy.md

 - Hostname
 - Cluster name
-- Private IPs (Cluster API, Ingress)
+- Cluster Private IP addresses (Cluster API, Ingress)

   Option 1: Run on Docker

   Supported on the platforms in this URL: https://docs.docker.com/engine/install/

 ### Instructions for CentOS and other non-RHEL systems: